1. The problem, and the finding that fixes it

 | ML.ENERGY benchmark (2025–26) [6] | ≈ 0.12 J per output token for an 8 B model (≈ 0.017 Wh per 500-token answer, GPU only) | Measured, H100, production-style serving |

-| Mistral AI life-cycle analysis (2025) [7] | 1.14 gCO₂e and 45 mL water per ~400-token frontier-model answer | First peer-reviewed LLM LCA (with ADEME) |
+| Mistral AI life-cycle analysis (2025) [7] | 1.14 gCO₂e and 45 mL water per ~400-token frontier answer | First peer-reviewed LLM LCA (with ADEME) |

-- A small-model answer of the same length costs on the order of 0.02–0.05 Wh — bracketed by direct measurement of ~8–11 B models [3, 6], and consistent with scaling the frontier figure by the parameter ratio [2].
-Call it six to fifteen times less per answer.
+A frontier chatbot answer costs on the order of 0.3 Wh — three independent 2025 sources, one a first-party production measurement, agreeing within ±30%.
+A small-model answer of the same length costs 0.02–0.05 Wh, bracketed by direct measurement of 8–11 B models [3, 6] and consistent with scaling the frontier figure by the parameter ratio [2].
+Call it six to fifteen times less.

 - Hybrid LLM (ICLR 2024, Microsoft Research) trained a difficulty-aware router between a small and a large model and reports “up to 40% fewer calls to the large model, with no drop in response quality” [9].
 That is the cleanest peer-reviewed statement of the thesis.